-As pointed out earlier, state institutions almost without exception (notable exceptions are Audit and Ombudsman) have returned to the status quo preceding the conflict.
-Patronage, political influence, poor accountability for results, and widespread impunity prevail and are manifested in high levels of perception of corruption, the police being the worst group identified.
+As pointed out earlier, most state institutions have returned to the status quo preceding the conflict.
+Patronage, political influence, poor accountability for results, and widespread impunity prevail.
+These are manifested in high levels of perception of corruption, the police being the worst group identified.
+During the recent outbreak of Ebola not only did health services fail, but other institutions responsible for managing a complex emergency - such as decentralised services, internal communications, border controls, and so on - were evidently not up to the task.

-The recent outbreak of Ebola demonstrated the poor state of institutions.
-Not only did health services fail, but institutions responsible for certain services that are crucial for managing a complex emergency such as effective decentralisation, internal communications, border controls etc. did not match up to the tasks.
-More importantly, the institutions responsible for the rule of law are increasingly accused by the media and civil society, of a distinct bias in favour of the ruling party.
-They point to the use of discretionary authority by the courts to arrest, and detain political activists, and the non-application of the recommendations of Commissions of enquiry set up to investigate excesses or malpractices.
-All of these together increase disaffection that runs underneath and can lead to political instability.
+More importantly, the institutions responsible for the rule of law are increasingly accused by the media and civil society of a distinct bias in favour of the ruling party.
+They point to the use of discretionary authority by the courts to arrest and detain political activists, and to the non-application of the recommendations of Commissions of enquiry set up to investigate excesses or malpractices.
+All of these together increase disaffection that can lead to political instability.

 A large number of public service officials enjoy training opportunities abroad and locally.
 Thus individual capacities continue to improve.
-Similarly, there is much greater effort by the Government to provide the tools required for good performance in the form of computers, internet facilities etc. Some key institutions have been set up such as the National Minerals Agency that has put in place mechanisms for managing the minerals sector more efficiently.
+Similarly, there is much greater effort by the Government to provide the tools required for good performance in the form of computers, internet facilities, and so on.
+Some key institutions have been set up, such as the National Minerals Agency that has put in place mechanisms for managing the minerals sector more efficiently.
 Admittedly, not all the new institutions created have demonstrated their effectiveness or justified their existence, raising questions about the rationality of the public service.